TaoChan1005/cronjob/README.md

 ## Overview

-This Docker container is designed to run scheduled tasks, also known as cron jobs.
-It is built on top of Alpine Linux and is intended to be lightweight, flexible, and secure.
+This Docker container is designed to run scheduled tasks, also known as cron jobs, as well as to periodically execute scripts.
+Built on top of Alpine Linux, it aims to be lightweight, flexible, and secure.
+Scripts located in the `/cron_scripts` directory (or as specified by the `TASK_DIR` environment variable) will be executed based on the cron schedule you configure.

 ## Features